New in the lexicon

 The legal aspects of desk sharing should not be underestimated.
 From data protection to individual requirements, there are important points that companies should consider.

-When it comes to desk sharing, the protection of sensitive data plays a central role.
-Since workstations are used by different employees, it is particularly important to comply with data protection regulations in order to protect information from unauthorized access.
-As a company, you must take appropriate measures to ensure the confidentiality of documents, devices and digital systems.
+Protecting sensitive data plays a central role in desk sharing.
+Since workstations are used by various employees, it is particularly important to comply with data protection requirements in order to protect information from unauthorized access.
+As a company, you must take appropriate measures to ensure the confidentiality of documents, devices, and digital systems.

 A key point is the introduction of a clean desk policy.
-In addition, privacy screens can be used for monitors to prevent third parties from viewing the screen.
+In addition, privacy films for monitors can be used to prevent third parties from seeing them.

-Regular training of employees on data protection regulations and security measures is also essential, as it promotes awareness of the responsible handling of data.
+Regular training for employees on Privacy Policy and security measures are also essential as they promote awareness of the responsible use of data.

 Legal right to a job

 A common point of discussion is whether employees have a legal right to a permanent job.
-According to labor law, this is not explicitly regulated.
-However, employers must ensure that sufficient workstations are available for all employees and that these meet certain requirements , even in hybrid models.
+According to employment law, this is not explicitly regulated.
+However, employers must ensure that sufficient jobs are available for all employees and that they meet certain requirements, even with hybrid models.

-With the right tools, clear rules and careful planning, desk sharing becomes a successful model that meets both the needs of employees and the demands of the working world.
-Flexopus is your partner for planning, booking, and managing your workspaces smoothly and in compliance with data protection regulations – try it now!
+With the right tools, clear rules and careful planning, desk sharing is becoming a successful model that meets both the needs of employees and the requirements of the working world.
+Flexopus is your partner for planning, booking and managing your workstations smoothly and in compliance with data protection regulations — try it out now!